ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.9 Procurement Policies and Procedures.md

 outside of the Organization without the prior written approval of the supplier.

-Approved by the ESIP Board of Directors on January 14, 2019.
+Approved by the ESIP Board of Directors on TBD - April 20, 2020.